hoangduytran/blender-manual/manual/render/eevee/materials/settings.rst

 When writing to the color buffer using transparent blend modes, the order in which the color blending happens is important as it can change the final output color.
-As of now Eevee does not support per-fragment (pixel) sorting or per-triangle sorting.
+As of now EEVEE does not support per-fragment (pixel) sorting or per-triangle sorting.
 Only per-object sorting is available and is automatically done on all transparent surfaces based on object origin.

 .. note::